lintool/guide/writing-pet-peeves.md

 More generally, adjectival forms (i.e., [compound adjectives](https://www.grammarbook.com/punctuation/hyphens.asp)) are hyphenated, i.e., "machine learning" but "machine-learned models".
 STOA is a common special case of this.

++ **Be consistent in the capitalization of hyphenated words.** This applies in paper titles and section headings.
+For words like "multi-aspect" and "cross-lingual", be consistent.
+Don't have "Multi-aspect" in one place and "Cross-Lingual" in another.

 + **Use of training and test sets.** It's "training set", "validation test", and "test set".
 Not "testing set".
 I know, it's odd.
 I think the non-parallel construction is just idiosyncratic, since "train set" sounds odd.

 + **Stay in the same tense.**